History of cross-dressing: China

+The Yuan dynasty is known for recognizing and accepting the involvement of many Chinese women in theatrical plays.
+In a time of male dominance politics, the Yuan dynasty allowed women to participe in these plays and often played main roles.
+Chinese opera was influenced by early-century historical events, poems, and mythology.
+By using a mixture of different art forms like music, dancing and singing, many women were able to fit into these roles.
+Lead-roles were the only people that had singing parts, the rest of the supporting roles only talked.
+That same person often played different characters and different genders because they were the only ones allowed to sing on stage.
+If it was a male-role, women would be given the part and disguised themselves through clothing, physical movements, gestures, and skills to portray each character.

 Hua Mulan, the central figure of the Ballad of Mulan (and of the Disney film Mulan), may be a historical or fictional figure.
 She is said to have lived in China during the Northern Wei, and to have posed as a man to fulfill the household draft quota, thus saving her ill and aged father from serving.

 Shi Pei Pu was a male Peking Opera singer.
 Spying on behalf of the Chinese Government during the Cultural Revolution, he cross-dressed to gain information from Bernard Boursicot, a French diplomat.
 Their relationship lasted 20 years, during which they married.
 David Henry Hwang's 1988 play M. Butterfly is loosely based on their story.